atgreen/green-orb/README.md

 processed with the same data as above before sending.

-As an example, here's a channel that sends an email containing json data, and the observed PID is in the email subject line:
+As an example, here's a channel that sends an email containing json data with the observed PID in the email subject line:

 ```
   - name: "email-on-startup"